alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 ### Clean up

-I still need to automate the Docker resource cleanup,
+I still need to automate the Docker resource cleanup, but this project has been an eye ope